adrianad/postgres-mcp/README.md

 ## Minimal Postgres MCP Server

-This is a minimal implementation of a Postgres MCP server focused on basic database querying and table inspection.
-It provides only the essential tools needed for a simple database bot.
+This is a minimal implementation of a Postgres MCP server focused purely on SQL execution.
+It provides only the `execute_sql` tool for running queries.

 ## MCP Server API